swarm-game/swarm/TUTORIAL.md

 (`north`, `south`, `east`, or `west`) or a relative direction (`forward`, `back`, `left`, `right`, or `down`).

-Notice that the robot did not actually need to walk on top of a `T` to learn about it, since it could `scan west` to scan the cell one unit to the west (you can also `scan down` to scan an item directly underneath the robot).
+Notice that the robot did not actually need to walk on top of a `?` to learn about it, since it could `scan west` to scan the cell one unit to the west (you can also `scan down` to scan an item directly underneath the robot).
 Also, it was able to `upload` at a distance of one cell away from